 Lake County Probation has had very few youths tried as adults over the last ten years.
-One youth was tried as an adult in 2023.
-LCPD had two juvenile offenders placed in DJJ during the past ten years.
+Two youth were tried between the 2023 and 2024 calendar years.
+LCPD only had two juvenile offenders placed in DJJ during the past twelve years.
 The closing of DJJ has not had any adverse impact on the department's ability to maintain this practice.